espocrm/documentation/docs/user-guide/reports.md

     For grid reports which are meant be available in the portal, it's usually reasonable to enable [Apply ACL](#access).

+## Formula functions

+### report\export

+`report\export(REPORT_ID, [USER_ID])`

+*As of v3.6.*

+Generates an XLSX export file and returns an attachment ID.
+An optional USER_ID allows to apply access restrictions for a specific user.
+Note that generated attachments have the role `Export File`, hence they will be automatically deleted by the cleanup job.
+To prevent deletion, you can change the role to `Attachment`.

 ## See also